milewski/comfy-builder/README.md

 A Rust framework for building custom nodes for ComfyUI with enhanced performance and simplified development workflow.

-> **Work in Progress**, while the basic functionality works, there are still several features present in the Python version that have not yet been fully implemented in this Rust version.
+> **⚠️ Work in Progress**,
-The framework is actively being developed and will continue to expand its feature set to match the full capabilities of the original ComfyUI node system.
+> While the core functionality is operational, some features from the Python version are still being implemented.
+The framework is actively developed and aims to eventually match the full capabilities of the original ComfyUI node system.

+## Quick Start

+Start from this template: [comfy-builder-template](https://github.com/milewski/comfy-builder-template)

 ## Overview

 ComfyUI Node Builder provides a powerful, type-safe framework for creating custom nodes in ComfyUI using Rust.

 Built with performance in mind, this framework offers faster execution times and a more streamlined development experience compared to traditional Python-based node development.

 ## Quick Start